-The course is designed for total immersion in academic study for a fulltime year.
+The course is designed for total immersion in academic study for a full-time year.
 Therefore undertaking the honours course part-time is generally discouraged.
 Not all schools permit midyear entry.
 The structure of the course is such that the coursework units in the first semester logically precede the research thesis, which is largely completed in the second semester.

-The course is designed for total immersion in academic study for a fulltime year.
+The course is designed for total immersion in academic study for a full-time year.
 Therefore undertaking the honours course part-time is generally discouraged.
 Not all schools permit midyear entry.
 The structure of the course is such that the coursework units in the first semester logically precede the research thesis, which is largely completed in the second semester.

+Sample St

 Code Title

-Year 1, Seme Year 1, Semester 1
+Year 1, Semester 1

 EFN508 Econometric Methods

 EFN511 Finance Theory

 EFN512 Asset Pricing

 EFN513 Corporate Finance

 Year 1, Semester 2

 BSN501-1 Dissertation

 BSN501-2 Dissertation

 BSN501-3 Dissertation

 BSN501-4 Dissertation

-While enrolled in part one of the Dissertation (BSN501-1) students are

-Dissertation (BSN501-1) students are required to present a seminar detailing their research proposal.
+While enrolled in part one of the Dissertation (BSN501-1) students are required to present a seminar detailing their research proposal.